prosaicpudding/HometownPortal/README.md

 Added a weather tab - Maria

-**Add features to the readme as you begin working on it, to avoid overlaps.**
+**Add features to the readme as you begin working on them, to avoid overlaps.**